 - Box of Lucky Charms

 - Sour Cream and Onion Pringles

 Basically, anything green I could find!

-I think the kids will love it...even if they act like they don't (I mean they are teenagers after all and it's basically a requirement of that phase to act like your parents are so NOT fun and cool, but I know the truth!😉)
+At the end of it all, my kids LOVED it…even if they acted like they did’t (I mean they are teenagers after all and it’s basically a requirement of that phase to act like your parents are so NOT fun and cool, but I know the truth!)

-I’d love to know if you made a treasure hunt for your kiddos, and how did it go?!?
+I’d love to know if you made a St. Patrick’s Day treasure hunt for your kiddos, and how did it go?

 Got any other fun St. Patty’s Day traditions you do as a family?

 Until next time, cheers to being lucky, and cheers to you!